Advantages & Disadvantages of Integral Blinds

 2. Limited Options

 Often, customers find themselves at the short end of the stick because of the limited availability of Integral Blinds Design Options in the market.
 With traditional Blinds, you can go with any design or theme you can think of.
 But with Integral Blinds, you may have to choose whatever goes with your house or office’s frames.
-But worry not because Tejjsons has your back.
-Our team also works with motorized zip blinds and smart window solutions that are fully customizable to your design theme.

 Integral Blinds